ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-USE OF SAL.-in many (Cises of dis­
-ordered stomiiaICl, a teaspoolfful Of* salt
 is a certain cure.
 Li the violent in­
 ternal aching, torined colic, add a tea­
 SpooIfutl ot&#x27; salt to a piit of cold water,